ExcaliburZero/ExcaliburZero.github.io/_posts/2016-07-19-pixelated-avatar-gernerator.markdown

 [^pattern-expose]: While I ended up setting up the library such that one would call a function to generate both the avatar color and pattern at the same time, and not need to directly call the pattern generating function `generateAvatarGrid`, I did leave that function exposed.
 I figured that someone might have some use-case for generating just the pattern.
 However, I did not expose the underlying functions used for generating the pattern as they were fairly use-case specific.

 [^pattern-show]: When I first implemented the show instance, I used the @ symbol to represent the pattern.
 However, I found that by using a block symbol instead, I would be able to get a better representation of the pattern.
 Though, the symbol does sometimes cause [visual issues on some applications](https://coveralls.io/builds/7071873/source?filename=src%2FGraphics%2FAvatars%2FPixelated.hs#L267).

+[^scale-list]: I thought that `Data.List` would likely have a function for scaling lists up by a given factor since it seemed like a common list operation, however, unfortunately it does not have any such function from what I can tell.

 [^avatar-dimensions]: Currently the `convertAvatarToImage` function does not have proper handling for cases in which a non-square avatar is passed into it.
 I realized this when writing this article and quickly filed an [issue](https://github.com/ExcaliburZero/pixelated-avatar-generator/issues/15) for it.
 This shouldn't happen if just the avatar generation functions of the library are used, but similar functions created by users of the library could yield avatars that not specifically squares.